karegoie/sunfish/README.md

 ## Algorithm Details

-### Feature Extraction (CWT)
+### Feature Extraction (CWT + k-mer)

 For each base position in the DNA sequence:

-1. Convert DNA sequence to complex signal
+1. Convert the DNA sequence to a complex signal (A→1+1i, C→-1-1i, G→-1+1i, T→1-1i).
-2. Generate Morlet wavelet at each scale: ψ(t) = (1/√(s·π^(1/4))) · exp(-1/2·(t/s)²) · exp(-j·2π·t/s)
+2. Generate Morlet wavelets for each requested scale: ψ(t) = (1/√(s·π^(1/4))) · exp(-½·(t/s)²) · exp(-j·2π·t/s).
-3. Convolve signal with wavelets using FFT
+3. Convolve the signal with every wavelet via FFT and split the complex response into real and imaginary components (2 features per scale).
-4. Extract magnitude as feature value
+4. Slide a k-mer window (if k>0) across the sequence; for each valid window, emit a one-hot feature in the corresponding 4ᵏ slot at the window start position.
-5. Normalize features
+5. Concatenate wavelet and k-mer features, then normalize using global Z-score statistics learned during training.

-This produces a feature vector of dimension equal to the number of wavelet scales for each position.
+This yields a feature vector of dimension 2·(#wavelet scales) + 4ᵏ for every nucleotide.

 ### HMM Training (Baum-Welch)